Charlie Brown (The Coasters song)

 "Charlie Brown" is a popular Jerry Leiber and Mike Stoller song that was a top-ten hit for the Coasters in the spring of 1959 (released in January, coupled with "Three Cool Cats", Atco 6132).
 It went to No. 2 on the Billboard Hot 100 singles chart, while "Venus" by Frankie Avalon was at No. 1.
+It did reach No. 1 in Canada.
 It was the first of three top-ten hits for the Coasters that year.
 It is best known for the phrase, "Why's everybody always pickin' on me?"

 According to Jerry Leiber, "After 'Yakety Yak', I thought we could write every Coasters song in ten minutes.
 Man, was I wrong!
 When we tried to write a follow-up, Mike had lots of musical ideas, but I was stuck. … After nearly a week of agonizing, a simple name came to mind.
 'Charlie Brown.'
 Then, 'He's a clown, that Charlie Brown.'
 Mike already had a skip-along melodic template in place.
 He helped me with the story and suddenly a character, played by Dub Jones, stepped out on stage."

 Towards the end of the bridge of the song, the words "Yeah, You!" were recorded at half speed, so the voices would play back at a higher pitch.
 King Curtis plays the tenor saxophone during the instrumental and the fade out of the record.
 The best-known version is in mono.
 However, a stereo rendering (with slightly different vocals) was released on the LP Atlantic History of Rhythm & Blues, Vol. 4, along with several other rare stereo versions of late 1950s Atlantic hits.

 Lyrics

-The lyric "Who calls the English teacher 'Daddy-o'?" is most likely a reference to the 1955 film Blackboard Jungle, in which high school students mock the surname of a new teacher, Richard Dadier (Glenn Ford), changing "Dadier" to "Daddy-o," a then-current slang term (usually genial) for a male friend or a father.
-The term 'seven come eleven' is a reference to the dice game craps, and therefore that lyric likely refers to an (in school, at least) illegal gambling session.
+The lyric "Who calls the English teacher 'Daddy-o'?" is most likely a reference to the 1955 film Blackboard Jungle, in which high school students mock the surname of a new teacher, Richard Dadier (Glenn Ford), changing "Dadier" to "Daddy-o", a then-current slang term (usually genial) for a male friend or a father.
+The term "seven come eleven" is a reference to the dice game craps, and therefore that lyric likely refers to an (in school, at least) illegal gambling session.

-The song is not a reference to the Peanuts character of the same name.
-The strip had debuted less than a decade prior and had not yet reached its peak of popularity.
-However, it was being published in numerous newspapers on a daily basis, and had had several strip reprint collections published by that time.
-Adding to the confusion is the line "Why's everybody always pickin' on me?", reflecting the comic strip Charlie Brown's generally pessimistic attitude.
+Leiber and Stoller have insisted that the song is unrelated to the Peanuts character of the same name.